 Raising Employees’ Awareness of Human Rights

-Aiming to establish a system wherein employees are able to receive counseling for various kinds of harassment, including sexual harassment, power harassment, and maternity harassment, Sumitomo Chemical has set up a harassment consultation office staffed with counselors.
+Aiming to establish a system wherein employees are able to receive counseling for various kinds of harassment, including power harassment, sexual harassment, and maternity harassment, Sumitomo Chemical has set up a harassment consultation office staffed with counselors.
+In fiscal 2018, as in the past, there were no cases recognized as discrimination.